 Things to Do in Harlingen

-Head to Lon C. Hill Park to water hummingbirds and butterflies flutter in the garden, have a cookout at the barbecue pits, or frolic through the splash pad.
+Head to Lon C. Hill Park to watch hummingbirds and butterflies flutter in the garden, have a cookout at the barbecue pits, or frolic through the splash pad.
 Let your furry friend run laps in the dog park, swim laps at the aquatic center, or play catch on one of the five baseball fields at Victor Park.
 Attend the Rio Grande Valley Birding Festival to listen to presentations by birding professionals, observe over 200 different types of birds, and hear live mariachi music.
 Shop until you drop in stores like Foot Locker, Express, and Fragranza at Valle Vista Mall.
 Venture to Downtown Harlingen for unique boutiques like Frank’s Record Shop, Second Chance Thrift Shop, and Trinkets & Friends!
 Feast on Chicken Parmigiana Pizza, Stromboli, or Chicken Roulade at Stefano’s Brooklyn Pizza.
 Indulge in stuffed avocados, beef fajitas, and fried ice cream at La Playa Mexican Cafe.
-Order delicious smoked brisket, pinto bean soup, or a hearty ribeye from Longhorn Cattle company.
-Kick back with some sangria after work at Carlito’s Wine House.
-Or get together with some friends on the weekend at dive bar Local Lounge.
+Order delicious smoked brisket, pinto bean soup, or a hearty ribeye from Longhorn Cattle Company.
+Head to happy hour at Sir’s Martini Lounge for speciality cocktails.
+Get together with some friends on the weekend at dive bar Local Lounge.

 Things to Do in Lewisville

-Explore the geocache trail, admire the stars on the prairie, or go kayaking in the Lewisville Lake at the LLELA Nature Preserve.
+Explore the Geocache Trail, or go kayaking at Lake Lewisville at the LLELA Nature Preserve.
 Hit the links to practice your swing, do cannonballs in the pool, or sit down for luxury dining at the members-only The Lakes Castle Hills.
 Experience the Lewisville art scene at the Lewisville Colorpalooza, an event that has sidewalk chalk displays, tie-dye stations, glass-blowing demonstrations, and live music.
 Watch ballerinas leap across the stage at the MCL Grand Theater.
 Put on your cowboy boots and head to Old Town Lewisville for inflatable obstacle courses, blacksmith demonstrations, and more at the Western Days Festival.
-Stop by local favorite Tierney’s Cafe & Tavern and sample popular dishes like Potato Chip Chicken or Famous Catfish Platter.
+Start your day at Coral Reef Coffee Company and order a White Chocolate Macadamia Latte and Chai Chocolate Chip Scone.
 Fill up on St. Louis ribs, saucy brisket sandwiches, and fried okra at family-owned Big Jack’s BBQ.
-Catch a game on TV and enjoy a cold beer or watch local bands rock out at Hat Tricks.
+Catch a game on TV, enjoy a cold beer, or watch local bands rock out at Hat Tricks.
 Or have a cold draft beer and pick out your favorite power ballad for karaoke at Daddy Rabbit’s Pub.

-Recognized as one of the best places to retire and one of best cities in the U.S. for affordability, McAllen is the place to settle down in if you’re searching for a city that will provide a high quality of life with a low cost of living.
+Recognized as one of the best places to retire, McAllen is the place to settle down in if you’re searching for a city that will provide a high quality of life with a low cost of living.
 Families and retirees who move here will find that housing is 32% lower than the national average, which means finding a luxurious four-bedroom house with a big yard to fit your budget is easy!
 McAllen’s location along the Mexico border brings lots of culture and diversity to the community and countless jobs for those in the agriculture, trade, tourism, and manufacturing industries as well.